-In website operation, a clear and intuitive navigation menu is the core of user experience.It not only helps visitors find the required information quickly, but also directly reflects the logical structure and content organization of the website.AnQiCMS, with its efficient architecture based on the Go language and Django-style template engine, provides great flexibility for content creators and developers to achieve various complex navigation menu and submenu display requirements.
+In website operation, a clear and intuitive navigation menu is the core of user experience.It not only helps visitors find the information they need quickly, but also directly reflects the structure and content organization logic of the website.AnQiCMS (AnQiCMS) boasts its efficient architecture based on the Go language and the Django-style template engine, providing great flexibility for content creators and developers to achieve various complex navigation menu and submenu display needs.

-To implement flexible navigation menus and sub-menus in the template of Anqi CMS, we usually need to combine the backend navigation configuration function with the use of frontend template tags.This process is both intuitive and powerful, capable of meeting various scenarios from simple flat menus to multi-level, dynamic content mixed menus.
+To implement flexible navigation menus and submenus in the Anqi CMS template, we usually need to combine the background navigation configuration function with the use of front-end template tags.This process is both intuitive and powerful, and can meet various scenarios from simple flat menus to multi-level, dynamic content mixed menus.

-Firstly, flexible navigation menus cannot be separated from careful backend planning.【en】The 'Navigation Settings' feature is provided by Anqi CMS, where you can build your website menu system like stacking blocks.
+Firstly, a flexible navigation menu cannot be separated from careful backend planning.The Anqi CMS provides a "navigation settings" feature, where you can build your website menu system like building blocks.

-- Navigation category management:You can create different navigation categories, such as 'Top Main Navigation', 'Footer Navigation', 'Sidebar Navigation', and so on.This makes it possible to display different menus at different locations on the website, each set of navigation can be managed independently, without interfering with each other.
+- Navigation category management:You can create different navigation categories, such as 'Top Main Navigation', 'Footer Navigation', 'Sidebar Navigation', etc.This makes it possible to display different menus at different locations on the website, each set of navigation can be managed independently, without interference.

-- External links:Allows you to link to any custom URL within the site, even external websites.
+- External links:Allow you to link to any custom URL within the site, even external websites.
 This provides convenience for integrating external resources or specific marketing pages.

-- Hierarchy and Sorting:The navigation links of Anqi CMS support up to two levels of nesting, that is, a main navigation item can have a sub-navigation level.You can define the hierarchical relationship of links by setting 'Parent Navigation' and control the exact display order of each navigation item through 'Display Order', with smaller numbers appearing earlier.
+- Hierarchy and sorting:The navigation links of AnQi CMS support up to two levels of nesting, that is, a main navigation item can have one sub-navigation level.You can define the hierarchy of links by setting 'parent navigation' and control the display order of each navigation item accurately by 'display sequence', the smaller the number, the closer to the front.

-These backend settings are the basis for the navigation data called by the front-end template, which determines the breadth and depth of your menu content.
+These backend settings are the foundation for the front-end template to call navigation data, which determines the breadth and depth of your menu content.

-Implementation of the navigation menu in the template
+The implementation of navigation menus in the template.

 1. UsenavListtags to implement the navigation menu of the background configuration

-navListTags are the most direct way to call the 'Navigation Settings' on the backend.
-It can retrieve the main navigation, sub-navigation, and their various properties that you have carefully configured on the backend.
+navListThe tag is the most direct way to call the background "Navigation Settings".
+It can obtain the main navigation, sub-navigation, and various attributes that you have carefully configured in the background.

-Assume you have configured a navigation category named 'Top Main Navigation' in the background, which includes primary and secondary menu items.
+Assuming you have already configured a navigation category named "Top Main Navigation" in the background, and it contains first-level and second-level menu items.
 In the template, you can call it like this:

 <nav class="main-navigation">